 Insurers use replacement cost coverage to help replace and repair any damages to your property.
 The key difference from actual cash value coverage is that replacement cost doesn’t deduct the depreciation of the asset (your home).
 Replacement cost often covers both dwelling coverage and personal belongings coverage.

 It’s critical to know how much it’ll cost to replace your home and personal belongings.
 Otherwise, you could run into trouble if you’re trying to repair and replace your property.
 It’s also a good idea to keep an inventory of your personal belongings.
 This way, you’ll have a better idea of how much it’ll cost to replace your items.

 Actual Cash Value Basics

-With actual cash value, your insurer will replace your asset and belongings after deducting any depreciation of them.
+With actual cash value, your insurer will replace your asset and belongings after deducting any depreciation they’ve experienced.
 Depreciation refers to “wear and tear” that reduces an item or asset’s value over time.
 Keep in mind that this only covers damages from the perils your policy covers.

 Unlike replacement cost, actual cash value may not pay you the full amount that you need to repair or replace your items.
 This is because your insurer will factor in any loss of value.

 Homeowners Insurance Endorsements

-Another key part of homeowners insurance are endorsements.
+Another key part of a homeowners insurance policy is endorsements.
 You may also see insurers call this a policy rider.
 Endorsements are extra coverage that your insurer makes available to you.
-It’s possible that any damages that occur to your home or belongings will cost more than your insurance limits.
-Endorsements help to protect you from having to pay for any damages that go over your insurance limit.
+Any damages that occur to your home or belongings may cost more than your coverage limits.
+Endorsements help to protect you from having to pay for any damages that go over your limit.